cacy640/internship_py-sql_OSM/README.md

-# internship_py-sql_OSM
-Internship at UAL: retrieve data from database using SQL embedded in python, cleaning height &amp; roof data for vairious cities, and try to perform clustering.
+# Internship at UAL: retrieve data from database using SQL embedded in python, cleaning height &amp; roof data for vairious cities, and try to perform clustering.

 cleaning_dec03.ipynb contains the code (Python+SQL) of the process of retrieving OSM data of a few cities from the internal database, and the code for cleaning ```height``` ```building:levels``` and ```roof:levels```.
 Cleaning ```height``` is to remove non-numeric values and to standardize the metric units into "m".
 Cleaning ```building:levels``` and ```roof:levels``` is to standardize the form of values.